jzw2/rust-capr/docs/main.typ

 = Historical Linguistics

 Historical Linguistics is arguably a really old part of linguistics.
-The neogrammarians found cognates between latin, greek and sankrit, but more importantly they found cognancy between sound laws.
+The neogrammarians found cognates between Latin, Greek and Sankrit, but more importantly they found cognacy between sound laws.
 This is the most important part, in which they have a system that consistently maps between.
 That is, the sound is regualr.

 A famous example is Grimm's law.
-This is known as a chain shift in which certain consontats correspond in other consonants.
+This is known as a chain shift in which certain consonants correspond in other consonants.

 For exampls latin cognates picic fish, whatever german and lots